-(in millions of \$) 2023 2022
+(in millions of \$) 2024 2023

-Vessels, rigs and equipment, net 2,508 2,460
+Vessels, rigs and equipment, net 3,462 2,508

-Investments in sales-type, direct financing leases and leaseback assets 56 119
+Investments in sales-type leases 35 56

-Book value of consolidated assets pledged under ship mortgages 2,564 2,579
+Book value of consolidated assets pledged under mortgages 3,497 2,564

 Assets with finance lease liabilities

-$(\cdot, \cdot)$ 2022 2022

-(in millions of \$) 2023 2022
+(in millions of \$) 2024 2023

-Vessels under finance lease, net 573 615
+Vessels under finance lease, net - 573

-Total book value 573 615
+Total book value 573

 The Company has funded its acquisition of vessels, jack-up rig and ultra-deepwater drilling rig through a combination of equity, short-term debt and long-term debt.
 Providers of long-term loan facilities usually require that the loans be secured by mortgages against the assets being acquired.
-As of December 31, 2023, the Company had \$2.2 billion (December 31, 2022: \$2.2 billion) of outstanding principal indebtedness under various credit facilities and finance lease liabilities of \$0.4 billion (December 31, 2022: \$0.5 billion).
+As of December 31, 2024, the Company had \$2.9 billion of outstanding principal indebtedness under various credit facilities.
+In 2023, the Company had \$2.2 billion of outstanding principal indebtedness under various credit facilities of \$0.4 billion.